|Mistake||Find the Mistake||Fix the Mistake||Avoid the Mistake|

 If you don't notify the affected highly compensated employees within 2 ½ months after the end of the plan year (March 15 for calendar-year plans), you must pay a 10% excise tax on the excess contributions.
 File Form 5330 to report and pay the excise tax.
 If notification is made after the end of the plan year following the year in which the excess contributions were made then the SARSEP plan will no longer be considered a tax favored retirement plan.

 The employee must withdraw those excess contributions by April 15 following the year in which the employee is notified.
-Excess contributions not withdrawn by April 15 will be subject to the IRA contribution limits ($5,500 in 2016; $6,500 if age 50 or over) and may be considered excess contributions to the employee’s IRA.
+Excess contributions not withdrawn by April 15 will be subject to the IRA contribution limits (for 2019, $6,000; $7,000 if age 50 or over and for 2018 $5,500; $6,500 if age 50 or over) and may be considered excess contributions to the employee’s IRA.
 For the employee, these excess contributions are subject to a 6% tax on excess contributions under Internal Revenue Code Section 4973.
 Income earned on excess elective deferrals for the year contributed is includible in the employee’s income in the year it is withdrawn from the IRA.
 The income must also be withdrawn by April 15 following the year of notification.
 If the excess elective deferral and related income is withdrawn after that date and the recipient is not 59½ years old, it may be subject to the 10% tax on early distributions.

 If you don’t notify your employees within 12 months following the end of the plan year in which the excess SARSEP contributions were made (December 31st for calendar-year plans), the SARSEP will no longer be treated as meeting the rules of Internal Revenue Code Section 408(k)(6).
 In this case, any contribution to an employee’s SEP-IRA will be subject to the IRA contribution limits and may be considered an excess contribution by the individual IRA owner.